makersacademy/chitter-challenge/README.md

 This is a simple twitter clone wep app that uses Ruby, Sinatra, and PostgreSQL.
 Password encryption is handled by BCrypt.

 It is fully tested, with 100% coverage using RSpec and Capybara.
+I also managed to get a green tick with Travis CI.

 Over the course of the weekend, I accomplished the 'straight up' [user stories](#user-stories), as well as all of the following required functionality: